WE GIVE YOU THAT

 poor gut health?

-First things first to knowing if you need more probiotics in your diet is assessing the condition of your digestion.
-If you think you might be suffering from poor gut health, you may notice some of these signs: irritable bowels; sluggish metabolism; restless sleep, nutrient deficiency; food allergies; and recurrent infections.
+The first step in figuring out if you need more probiotics in your diet is assessing the condition of your digestion.
+If you think you might be suffering from poor gut health, you may notice some of these signs: irritable bowels, sluggish metabolism, restless sleep, food allergies, and recurring infections.
 One of the best ways to avoid these, and other potential health problems, is to take extra care of your gut microbiome.

 WHAT IS A

 “Microbiome” is a term coined by scientists to describe the vast ecosystem of microbes that call your gut “home.”
+This “community” of microorganisms is also commonly known as gut flora.
 Researchers estimate that there are approximately 100+ trillion microscopic bacteria living in your gut right now.
 These bacteria are the first defense against pathogenic invaders that can cause illness and disease.
 Some of these bacteria, however, are not always friendly.
 In fact, there are “good” and “bad” types of microbiota in your gut.

 HOW TO IMPROVE: